 Traditional Application of Stone Therapy

 The ancient Chinese were one of the people who first recorded the use of stones as a form of treatment.
-Ancient practitioners of TCM (Traditional Chinese Medicine) in Boca Raton commonly used a diverse range of sharpened and shaped stones to heal illness long before metal acupuncture needles were invented.
+Ancient practitioners of TCM (Traditional Chinese Medicine) in Spokane commonly used a diverse range of sharpened and shaped stones to heal illness long before metal acupuncture needles were invented.
 The stones used were called ‘Bian Stones’, and were utilized for bleeding, piercing, and pricking pressure points on the body (in addition to administering other skin-deep procedures such as lancing boils).
 It was also the Chinese who made use of heat to heal ailments such as in moxibustion (burning of a dried plant called mugwort directly or indirectly onto pressure points), to have a healing effect on patients and boost the heat/yang in their body.
 Almost all practitioners of TCM today still use Moxibustion therapy.

 There is no doubt that both Bian Stones and moxibustion were simultaneously used in the same therapy; however, when talking about the specific application of stones to massage the body, differing opinions abound.
 To address a variety of illnesses, TCM healers will ‘scrape’ selected energy channels and muscles with a hard object such as a jade instrument.
 This healing technique is called ‘Gua Sha’ therapy and is also widely practiced today.